- Grass clippings

 Regulatory agencies locally (Animal Health, Trading Standards) have determined that fruit and vegetable wastes processed within a domestic or commercial kitchen in which animal by-products have also been prepared, could be cross contaminated and as such must now be subject to the same regulatory regime.
 This means that kitchen waste can no longer be composted along with garden waste in the composting systems we use.

-For more information please see the DEFRA (Department for Environment, Food and Rural Affairs) website for further information.
+For more information please see GOV.UK - Guidance for the animal by-product industry for further information.

 A more detailed definition of catering waste can also be found on the Environment Agency website.

 New residents are provided with a brown bin free of charge.
 Please complete the bin request form for new residents or contact the Customer Helpline.